-Building on that principle, the system of study employed by the Doctor of Ministry Program at Mid-America Baptist Theological Seminary consists of a modified cohort system designed to take three years to finish.
+The system of study employed by the Doctor of Ministry Program at Mid-America Baptist Theological Seminary is designed to take three years to finish.

-The modified cohort system will operate as follows.
-Upon satisfactory completion of all the prerequisites required for admission, students will receive notification of their acceptance and will normally begin seminar work in the fall semester.
+The system will operate as follows: Upon satisfactory completion of all the prerequisites required for admission, students will receive notification of their acceptance and will normally begin seminar work in the next available semester.
 From that point on, students will follow the prescribed curriculum according to one of the six Doctor of Ministry specializations: biblical counseling, Christian education, church revitalization, expository preaching, missions, or pastoral ministry.